ReturnofMatrix/messagingApp/README.md

 1) user -> id, email, username, bcrypted password, name, age, bio, birthday, hobbies.

 2) message -> id, senderId, receiverId, messageContent, sentTime

+//learned how to do authentication with passport, cookie, protecting routes. integration of frontend and backend. loved all the things about this project had mad mad fun.